matusnovak/buildroot-bouffalo-cmake-example/README.md

 must be set from the custom triplet `cmake/triplets/x64-linux-boufallo.cmake` located in this project.

-With this, we can include almost any Vcpkg library and compile it for the Buildroot Bouffalo Linux.
+With this, we can include almost any Vcpkg library, and compile it for the Buildroot Bouffalo Linux.
 All of the hard work is done by the Vcpkg.

 ## Tutorial